vlcn-io/vlcn-orm/content/index.md

 ## Mutations

-Of course before you can query any data you'd need to create. `Aphrodite` supports mutation primitives to allow you to do this in a safe and declarative way.
+Before you can query any data you need to create it. `Aphrodite` supports mutation primitives to allow you to do this in a safe and declarative way.

-To ensure your app never sees transient state, `Aphrodite` has the concepts of `mutators`, `changesets` and `transactions`.
+To ensure your app never sees transient state, `Aphrodite` has concepts of `mutators`, `changesets` and `transactions`.
 These allow you to describe a mutation in full and then commit the mutation all at once.
 Mutations can be declared on the schema for convenience to allow programmatic discovery of operations against your data (inspired by [Block Protocl](https://blockprotocol.org/) and my prior work at @meta on a protocol for integrations ([draft post](https://github.com/tantaman/tantaman.github.io/blob/master/_drafts/2022-01-26-protocol-for-integrations.markdown)).

 **Declare Mutations**
 ```js